 My ice maker still isn't working.
 What should I do?

-If you've done your best to troubleshoot your ice maker by yourself and you still aren't seeing any ice, it may be time to book a refrigerator repair with an Asurion Expert.
+If you've done your best to troubleshoot your ice maker by yourself and you still aren't seeing any ice, it may be time to consult with a refrigerator expert.
 Certain ice maker issues can lead to more significant (and more expensive) problems for your refrigerator or freezer over time, so it's important to find a solution ASAP to keep everything working properly.

 Reliable protection for the major appliances you rely on most

 With Asurion Appliance+®, get hassle-free coverage for your favorite home appliances—no matter the brand or where you bought them—plus 24/7 troubleshooting support.
 Learn more about Asurion Appliance+™ coverage and how you can get total peace of mind protection.